EDIT – SEPTEMBER 19, 2018:

 I spent two years, from September 2014 to September 2016, carrying Fujifilm disposable cameras around, experimenting with the fun, lo-fi cameras to capture my surroundings in a different view than modern DSLRs and cellphone cameras offer.

 More info and technical specs after the photos.

-This has been a meaningful project to me for many reasons, one being that simply using the retro cameras has refreshed my views on patience and photography.
+This has been a meaningful project to me, as using the retro cameras has refreshed my views on patience and photography.

 The fixed focal length, the limiting quality of the camera, and the month- or two-long gap between taking the picture and receiving the print all contribute to the joy I feel when I get a fresh roll back.
 I have marveled at the classic film look and mood some of the pictures came back with.

 I took about 10 rolls of film, or 270 pictures, during the course of the original project.
 (While I have not counted, this is in comparison to the probably more than 20,000 pictures I took with my digital cameras in that time.)

 The film was taken to CVS Photo, who sends them to a processing center.
 Most times they were printed on Kodak XtraLife II paper, with an accompanying CD with scans given.
 While I have not tried other film labs, I am impressed with the quality and look these prints have.

 Here is a comparison of images taken with my Panasonic GH4 camera and Panasonic 14mm lens (left image) and a disposable camera.